Veiled Prophet Parade and Ball: Memorabilia

 1894: Silver-and-washed-gold special maid's crown, with green-and-red inset jewels, adorned with 14 four-pointed crosses separated by fleur-de-lis, made by Mermod, Jaccard & Co.

 The Matrons of Honor in 1920 received as gifts black moiré bags lined with white, with clasps and trimmings of gold.
 The Maids of Honor received gold bar pins embellished with designs in filagree.

 The Queen in 1930 was given a diadem set with 71 diamonds, two pearls and two sapphires, with the crown designed so it might be removed from the platinum bandeau and worn as a brooch or pendant.
 An 8-inch plume was of spun silver.
 The Maids got coronets, "small-scale duplicates" of the one worn by the Queen, with only 51 diamonds.

 In 2018, two "jewel-encrusted" gold and silver Veiled Prophet tiaras, worn by a Special Maid in 1894 and the Queen of Love and Beauty in 1896, were stolen from the Missouri History Museum.
 They were never recovered.

-Children's and teens' events
+Children and teen events

 "Miniature" Veiled Prophet balls were scheduled with children, an early one in May 1936 at the Independent Evangelical Church and another at Greeley Presbyterian Church in October 1938, with the crowning of a "Queen."
 A Prophet and Queen were crowned at Lowell School in 1940.
 The first after World War 2 was at the Zion Methodist Church in June 1946.
 Villa Duchesne High School held Miniature VP events both before and after the war.

+Notable guests

+President and Mrs. Grover Cleveland watch the 1887 VP Parade.

+President Grover Cleveland and his wife, Frances Folsom, attended in 1887 and Margaret Truman, the author and daughter of President Harry S. Truman, in 1969.
+At the former, the number of invitations to "perhaps the most exclusive ball of them all" had been "somewhat limited" and the guest list "carefully scrutinized," the St. Louis Republic recalled in 1900.

+In 1893, sixty representatives from 34 countries or colonies exhibiting at the World's Fair in Chicago arrived by train and were escorted in carriages to the Southern Hotel.
+They were feted at a dinner, witnessed the parade, and taken to the Ball.
+The next day featured a tour of St. Louis sights.

+The governors of fifteen U.S. states participated in the annual VP festivities in 1907.
+It was the largest number of state executives ever assembled up to that time in one city.
+They met with President Theodore Roosevelt and accompanied him on a voyage down the Mississippi River.

+Poet Edgar Guest and wife Ellen attended the 1921 ball.
+Guest authored a poem titled "The Veiled Prophet."

+Robert Wadlow, the tallest person in record history, of nearby Alton, Illinois, was a guest in 1937, attracting crowds.